 Carpet beetles can be very sneaky.
 They’ll attack the inside of cushions or sofas made of natural fibres, making it harder to notice an infestation.

-How can you prevent a carpet beetle infestation?
+How to prevent a carpet beetle

 Rather than getting rid of a pest infestation, it is better to prevent it.
 Here are a few tips that can save your home and furniture: